quarree100/qScope_doc/source/cspy/00_intro_install_usage.rst

 Above you see an image of the output of cspy, with the camera stream split into a grid of cells that is to be monitored.
 Below, there are two sliders that can be observed, too.
 Some information on the left hand side of the window show user controls for the calibration of the detection.

-Since we are working with two physical tables and, thus, with two cameras, there need to be two instances of the software, each with their own keystone-calibrated settings.

 .. _installing_cspy:

 Installation